National Company Law Appellate Tribunal

 The tribunal is responsible for hearing appeals from the orders of National Company Law Tribunal(s) (NCLT), starting on 1 June 2016.

 The tribunal also hears appeals from orders issued by the Insolvency and Bankruptcy Board of India under Section 202 and Section 211 of IBC.
 It also hears appeals from any direction issued, decision made, or order passed by the Competition Commission of India (CCI) and the National Financial Reporting Authority (NFRA).

 On 8 November 2021, Justice Ashok Bhushan has been appointed as the Chairperson of the Appellate Tribunal.

 History and objective

-National Company Law Appellate Tribunal was formed on 1 June 2016 under Companies Act'2013.
+National Company Law Appellate Tribunal was formed on 1 June 2016 under The Companies Act 2013.
 The tribunal was formed as appellate authority to the aggrieved persons against the orders of National Company Law Tribunal which were passed under Section 61 of the Insolvency and Bankruptcy Code, 2016.

-The decisions of National Company Law Appellate Tribunal are appellable in Supreme Court of India.
+The decisions of National Company Law Appellate Tribunal are appealable in the Supreme Court of India.
 National Company Law Appellate Tribunal has principle bench in Delhi and other one in Chennai.